SridharRamesh/HowSridharThinks/content/drafts/Golay.md

 Note that, as long as the automorphism group of the extended Golay code has order divisible by prime 23 (which is a consequence of it being doubly transitive, which it certainly is at it is furthermore 5-transitive, though I don't know how to prove these multiple transitivities yet), it must contain an element of order 23, which acting on 24 elements must be a cycle of length 23 with one additional fixed point.
 Puncturing the code by dropping this fixed point, we thus obtain a cyclic perfect Golay code.

 We can also obtain the cyclic perfect Golay code directly: Any linear cyclic code is given by taking a suitable factor of x^n - 1 (n = 23 in this case) as generator.
 Factoring this (over the field with two elements), we see that there are precisely two linear cyclic codes of dimension 12 in 23 dimensional space, and they are equivalent under reflection of coordinates.
-What remains is to prove the minimum distance this property.
-I don't yet know how to do this but it involves some infamous "square root bound" on quadratic residue codes.
-TODO
+What remains is to prove the minimum distance property.
+This is via the infamous "square root bound" on quadratic residue codes; see below.

 ***